You don’t always need to go out to find herps. Sometimes they meet you right at home.

 Though the Flat-tailed House Geckos are the most common species to be found inside, the closely related Spiny-tailed House Geckos could be found in homes as well:

 And once I found this Stump-toed Gecko under a board right in front of our house:

 A few months into my time in Bangkok, the Oriental Garden Lizard hatching season began.
 This tiny little juvenile showed up on one of the potted plants on our doorstep:

 And when the rains came, of course, the frogs started moving.
 Common Indian Toads were the most frequent visitors to our Oh Nut home.
-This one didn’t make it in the house, but was found in a neighbor’s fish pond.
+This big guy didn’t make it into the house, but was found in a neighbor’s fish pond.